bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 * [ x]  Use at least 2 parameters to create your button

-* [ ] Create a hover state that swaps the background color and font color of the base button styles.
+* [x ] Create a hover state that swaps the background color and font color of the base button styles.

 ### Mobile Design

-* [ ] Create a `@phone` variable that contains a `max-width: 500px` media query string.
+* [ x] Create a `@phone` variable that contains a `max-width: 500px` media query string.
 Use the `@phone` variable for all your nested mobile styling.

 * [ ] [Review the provided home mobile design file](design-files/home-mobile.png).
 Match your mobile styling the best you can using the design file.